jimmy-lan/let-it-fly/README.md

 If you are new to this project, please follow the following steps to run a development copy.

+### Install `Docker`

+Please ensure that you have **Docker** installed.
+You might find the following link useful: https://www.docker.com/products/docker-desktop.
+Also, please ensure that Kubernetes is enabled.

+In the context of **Docker Desktop**, go to settings, select **Kubernetes** from the menu, check **Enable Kubernetes**, then click Apply & Restart.

 ### Install `skaffold`, `kubectl`, and `ingress nginx`
 Please ensure that you have a working copy of `skaffold`, which you can find at https://skaffold.dev/.